SiDODOL/efficientship/readme.md

 # Efficient Harbor Craft Monitoring System: Time-Series Data Analytics and Machine Learning Tools to Achieve Fuel Efficiency by Operational Scoring System

+## Featured in OMAE2021-62658 Conference

+The aim is to build a knowledge base (KB) for various activities of a harbor craft.
+The harbor crafts used as subject is a 4,000 BHP ASD tugboat from which a six-month dataset were collected.
+One use of the KB is to monitor hypothetical fuel usage by prediction.

+An activity has a unique signature of parameters (i.e. speed and fuel usage).
+For instance, cruising activity has different parameter measurements versus bollard pulling.
+Both activities may use fuel at same rate, but their travelling speed widely differ.

+To achieve the aim, Unsupervised Machine Learning (Clustering) is used.
+It is in combination with stochastic modelling with Hidden Markov Model.
+Together, they form a set of KB.
+Prediction is carried out with Viterbi Algorithm.

+Authors:
+Dr. Zhi Yung Tay, Januwar Hadi, Dr. Dimitrios Konovessis, De Jin Loh (Singapore Institute of Technology)
+David Tan Kong Hong (PACC Offshore Services)
+Xiao-Bo Chen (Bureau Veritas)

+---

+Below is the six-month dataset, cleaned and resampled.
+The entire dataset appear in segments.
+Each segment represent one tugboat job.

 ![0_raw_data_all.png](img/0_raw_data_all.png)